marcostolosa/WarFox/README.md

 - **CUBDROP:** A C# dropper and DLL-sideloading utility, WARFOX and a legitimate executable are stored as an embedded, compressed, and encrypted resource
 - **HIGHTOWER:** A Python HTTP server that manages and provides tasks to hosts implanted with WARFOX, network communications are encrypted using a self-signed TLS certificate.
 - **LIGHTBEAM:** A TCP traffic redirector that can be used to mask traffic between WARFOX and HIGHTOWER.
 This redirector can be daisy-chained to form a multi-level proxy network for WARFOX
-- **FILEGUARD:** A file compressor and crypter, FILEGUARD uses ZLIB and AES-128 (CBC) to obfuscate and pack files
+- **FILEGUARD:** A file compressor and crypter, FILEGUARD uses GZIP and AES-128 (CBC) to obfuscate and pack files
 - **edit_timestamp.py:** Edit the PE timestamp to include a random date going back in time 90 days
 - **build_config.py:** Generate AES encrypted configuration data for your IP:PORT pair